glesica/flowork/README.md

 ## Concepts

+### Orchestrator

+The machine actually running the Flowork tool.

 ### Task

 A task is a single, atomic computation, usually one program execution.
 If a task is applied to multiple sets of inputs, then multiple instances of the task may run in parallel.

+### Task Runner

+An implementation of the `task.Runner` interface that knows how to run a single task on some sort of computing infrastructure.
+It is also responsible for gathering input files and recovering output files based on the storage mechanism used by its computing infrastructure.

 ### Workflow